Activation degree thresholds and expressiveness of polynomial neural networks: Introduction

-These theoretical results possess relevant implications.
-For appropriate datasets, polynomial activation functions can reduce model complexity and computational costs by introducing higher-order interactions between inputs, making it possible to model non-linear phenomena more efficiently.
-Moreover, polynomial neural networks have been found to perform well in practice in high-impact fields such as healthcare and finance.
-Polynomial neural networks have been successfully used to predict epidemic behavior \cite{Fong2022}, quantify the natural frequency of materials \cite{Dey}, analyze financial time series data \cite{Ghazali,Nayak2018EstimatingSC}, and improve three-dimensional shape representation for computer vision \cite{Yavartanoo2021polynet}.
+In practice, neural networks with polynomial output have been found to perform well in high-impact fields such as healthcare and finance, especially where the nature of the data is polynomial.
+Such applications include the prediction of epidemic behavior \cite{Fong2022}, quantification of the natural frequency of materials \cite{Dey}, analysis of financial time series data \cite{Ghazali,Nayak2018EstimatingSC} and the improvement of three-dimensional shape representation for computer vision \cite{Yavartanoo2021polynet}.
+In these applications, by introducing higher-order interactions between inputs, polynomials model non-linear phenomena more efficiently.

+Other applications \cite{Jaffali_2020} take advantage of the fact that a homogeneous polynomial of degree $d$ in $n$ variables can be identified with a symmetric tensor in $\left(\mathbb{R}^n\right)^{\otimes d}$ that collects its coefficients.
+This description is also useful for obtaining theoretical results.
+It is exhaustive for shallow networks, where the function space coincides with a set of symmetric tensors of bounded rank \cite{KTB2019}.
+Moreover, it provides a lens for studying the loss surface of neural networks from an optimization perspective \cite{Venturi, arjevani2025geometryoptimizationshallowpolynomial}.

-The expressiveness of artificial neural networks of different structures and activation has been studied from several perspectives \cite{Mhaskar2016,Montufar2014, Raghu2017}.
-Substantial literature has shown the expressive power of deep networks, from the perspective of number of linear regions \cite{Montufar2014}, universal approximation and VC dimensions \cite{Telgarsky2016, Raghu2017}, a measure of complexity called ``trajectory length'' \cite{Mhaskar2016}, and the exact class of functions representable by ReLU networks of various depths \cite{Hertrich2023}.
-In another direction, \cite{Nguyen2018} studied the effect of width of convolutional neural networks on the loss landscape, and \cite{Lu2017, Hanin2018} provided bounds on network width for universal approximation for ReLU networks, while \cite{KidgerLyons2020} provided such a bound for arbitrary activation functions.
-The expressiveness of neural networks has also been studied via their topological complexity, for example \cite{bianchini2014complexity, GLMW2022}.
-In particular, \cite{Nguyen2018b} showed that networks with non-increasing architecture (each layer is no wider than the previous) result in a connected decision region.
-ReLU expressivity results have also been studied using algebraic geometry, specifically tropical geometry \cite{Brandenburg2024,GLMW2022, Hertrich2023}.
+Substantial literature has shown the expressive power of deep networks from the perspective of the number of linear regions \cite{Montufar2014}, universal approximation and VC dimensions \cite{Telgarsky2016, Raghu2017}, a measure of complexity called ``trajectory length'' \cite{Mhaskar2016}, and the exact class of functions representable by ReLU networks of various depths \cite{Hertrich2023}.
+In another direction, \cite{Nguyen2018} studied the effect of the width of convolutional neural networks on the loss landscape, and \cite{Lu2017, Hanin2018} provided limits on the network width for universal approximation for ReLU networks, while \cite{KidgerLyons2020} provided such a limit for arbitrary activation functions.
+The expressiveness of neural networks has also been studied via their topological complexity, for example by \cite{bianchini2014complexity, GLMW2022}.
+In particular, \cite{Nguyen2018b} showed that networks with non-increasing architecture result in a connected decision region.
+ReLU expressiveness results have also been studied using algebraic geometry, specifically tropical geometry \cite{Brandenburg2024,GLMW2022, Hertrich2023}.